 You also may have heard of a Churchill martini, which was coined by Winston Churchill.
 His martinis are essentially just gin with ice and a garnish of olives or a lemon twist, so as bone dry as it gets.
 Another classic type is the Gibson Martini, which is dry and uses pickled onions rather than olives.
 Although this variation is divisive among martini-lovers, there are some who stand proudly by it as a delectable drink.
 For a final way to switch it up, try playing with garnishes.
 Rather than simply using a citrus peel or green olive, see how your martini tastes with cocktail onions, caper berries, or anything else you think sounds tasty.

 Gin uses juniper berries in the distilling process, which is what gives gin its distinct taste.
 To be called gin, the distilled liquor must be at least 40% ABV or 80 proof.
 But not all gins are made the same, and which type of gin you choose affects the taste (and strength) of your martini.

 London Dry gin: Considered the original gin, it's also the most piney.
-The amount of flavors, coloring and sugar distillers are allowed to use for London Dry gins is restricted.
+The amount of flavors, coloring, and sugar distillers are allowed to use for London Dry style gins is restricted.

 Plymouth gin: Must be produced in Plymouth, England to earn the name.
-It's a little sweeter than London Dry.
+It's a little sweeter than the classic London Dry.